House Bill 2504 Fall 2013 Course Syllabus PSYC-2314-20 - Lifespan Human Growth and Development

 COURSE EXTRA CREDIT

-1. There will be a number of extra credit activities available in this course.
+1. There will be a number of extra credit projects available in this course.

-2. All of these activities are optional in that they will help your grade if you complete them satisfactorily and will not detract from your grade if you do not complete them.
+2. Most of these projects are optional in that they will help your grade if you complete them satisfactorily and will not detract from your grade if you do not complete them.

-3. You might think of these activities as general make-up work for points not earned by completing required activities.
+3. You might think of these projects as general make-up work for points not earned by completing required activities.

-5. Each extra credit activity is listed and described separately elsewhere in this syllabus.
+5. Each extra credit project is listed and described separately elsewhere in this syllabus.

-6. Each activity has specific due date and time.
+6. Each project has specific due date and time.

 7. No late work will be accepted for any reason.

-8. The activities completed outside of class may be submitted in hard copy form or electronically (fax or email).
+8. Most of the projects completed outside of class may be submitted in hard copy form or electronically.

-9. Students are responsible for assuring that assignments are received by the due date and time.
+9. Students are responsible for assuring that projects are received by the due date and time.